0x5929/-ST-SMS-FRONTEND-web-sms-sample/README.md

 # This project was created using [Create React App](https://github.com/facebook/create-react-app).

 This is a sample project repo for demonstration and portfolio purpose, for original repo please [see](https://github.com/0x5929/ST-SMS-FRONTEND-web-sms/).
+[Frontend UI](https://sms.kevinlovestocode.dev/), please DM project owner for credentials.

 ## Purpose